 Dr. Ebrahimi obtains bone from a tissue bank or can harvest bone from another location in your jaw.
 Special membranes may be utilized that dissolve under the gum and function to protect the bone graft and encourage bone regeneration.
 This process is known as guided bone regeneration or guided tissue regeneration.

 Major bone grafts are typically performed to repair defects of the jaws.
-These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
+These defects may arise as a result of traumatic injuries, tumour surgery, or congenital defects.
 Large defects are repaired using your own bone.

 Dr. Ebrahimi can harvest bone from a number of different sites depending on the size of the defect to be reconstructed.
 The skull, hip and tibia are common donor sites.
-These procedures are routinely performed in an operating room and require a short hospital stay.
+These procedures are routinely performed in an operating room and sometimes require a short hospital stay.

 Sinus Lift Procedure

 The maxillary sinuses are situated within your cheeks on top of the upper premolar and molar teeth.

 Typically, only a thin wall of bone remains following upper molar extraction (which separates the maxillary sinus from the mouth).
 It is almost impossible to safely and predictably place dental implants into this thin shelf of bone.